dali-lab/dev-resources/dev-setup.md

   - `git commit`
   - `git push`

-There's also a [full guide](https://github.com/dali-lab/gitivity) written previously for DALI.
-The advanced section covers important topics like
-  - `git rebase`
-  - pull requests
+This is a [resource](https://www.thinkful.com/learn/github-pull-request-tutorial/Time-to-Submit-Your-First-PR#Time-to-Submit-Your-First-PR) that covers pull requests.

 ### Other Resources
 - [Intermediate Tutorial](http://rogerdudler.github.io/git-guide/) – another which is less interactive but is still easy to follow and talks about some good commands
 - [using Keychain to store your Github credentials](https://help.github.com/articles/caching-your-github-password-in-git/) – clone with HTTPS and save your credentials using MacOS Keychain
+- [full git guide](https://github.com/dali-lab/gitivity) – written previously for DALI. the advanced section covers important topics like rebasing

 ## Window Management